hoangphucseiza/hoangphucseiza/README.md

 # Hello, guys! 👋

-I am a software engineer and I want to gain practical knowledge and experience.
-Additionally, I want to experience a professional working environment and develop myself further in the future.
+I am a software engineer who is always striving to learn and enhance my knowledge to stay aligned with the ever-evolving technology market.
+With a strong sense of responsibility in my work, I continuously seek opportunities to improve my expertise, develop my skills, and gain experience in professional working environments.
+I am eager to further grow and advance my career in the future, contributing to the development of effective and sustainable technological solutions.

 ## Contact me